turtlecoder/TaskJournal/TrackTask/README.md

-# Simple Task logging tool for the commandline #
+# Simple Task logging tool for the command line #

 ----------